This blog may contain affiliate links. Read our disclosure policy for more info.

 Futaleufu, Chile is one of the most beautiful regions of Patagonia.
 It takes you far from the southern low shrublands to the forests and beautiful rivers of Patagonia’s north.
 This alone makes it worth a visit, but Futaleufu is also home to world-class whitewater rafting.

 In fact, it’s ranked the 3rd best place in the world and the rapids here hit class 5!
 Of course, it is still very safe and tours on the rapids have their own safety boat following the raft.
-This ensures fast recoveries in case of a flip (which on one particular rapid happens 50% of the time!)
+This ensures fast recoveries in case of a flip (which on one particular rapid happens 50% of the time!).

 The entire town is based around its river sports and aside from white water rafting, you can also go kayaking.
-Although, to kayak a class five rapid you need to have a lot of experience!
+However, to kayak a class five rapid you need to have a lot of experience!

 10. Explore Peninsula Valdes

+Once you get to the peninsula, if you’re extremely lucky you can witness the famous beaching of Orca whales as they hunt seals.
 During the hunt, the Orca whale will swim up the shore at a high speed launching itself onto the sand and grabbing the seal before returning to the water.
 Like I said though, you’ll have to be really lucky to see this!

 11. Go Whale Watching